-This Award will be presented annually to an individual or a group, whose actions have contributed significantly to the conservation of the rivers and lakes of the River Eden catchment.
+This Award is presented annually to an individual or a group, whose actions have contributed significantly to the conservation of the rivers and lakes of the River Eden catchment.

 In creating this Award, Eden Rivers Trust seeks to reflect upon and recognise the importance of seeking opportunity from adversity, in order to achieve good outcomes for conservation.